 "It's a move from anecdote to science.
-We need to do it with the assurance that we're not just collecting the outlier story, but rigorously collecting the full diversity of patients' experiences and representing them responsibly.”Rachel Grob, PhD, University of Wisconsin - Madison
+We need to do it with the assurance that we're not just collecting the outlier story, but rigorously collecting the full diversity of patients' experiences and representing them responsibly.”Rachel Grob, PhD, UW-Madison, Department of Family Medicine & Community Health

 Recognizing this gap, researchers at four universities—including UW-Madison—and the Veterans Administration formed a collaboration called the Health Experiences Research Network (HERN) in order to bring an internationally-vetted method of rigorously collecting diverse health experiences to the U.S.

 In 2016, they launched www.HealthExperiencesUSA.org with an inaugural module on diverse young adults’ experiences with depression, a disease that can have significant consequences for future social, occupational, and health outcomes.

 HealthExperiencesUSA.org is the United States’ version of the United Kingdom’s Healthtalk.org — an online resource featuring patients’ narratives that present a wide range of patient experiences organized into modules, each based on a particular illness or health condition.